MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

 ---
 lab:
   title: 'Lab 2: Create a data entity with a computed column'
   module: 'Learning Path 02: Build finance and operations apps'
+  description: 'In the first exercise, you’ll create a data entity for a customer with the following fields:'
+  duration: 5 minutes
+  level: 200
+  islab: true
 ---

 **MB-500: Microsoft Dynamics 365: Finance and Operations Apps Developer**